 - Limekiln State Park

-WHERE TO STAY FOR BIG SUR OVERNIGHT TRIP
+WHERE TO STAY IN BIG SUR FOR AN OVERNIGHT TRIP

 There are three areas I recommend for staying for a Big Sur weekend road trip: Monterey, Carmel and Big Sur.